Global INNOVATORS’ CHALLENGE

 ELIGIBILITY

-Teams for the poster competition should be made up of no more than four participants and for the proposal competition no more than six participants.
-Team members should only consist of students.
+For the proposal competition no more than four participants can make up a team.
+Team members should only consist of students, apprentices or recent graduates on a graduate scheme.
 Participants can be from one institution or be a collaboration of several institutions.
 We encourage a collaborative process, however the competitions can be entered by individuals if you wish to work alone.

 In entering the competition, each team member confirms that they are eligible to do so and eligible to claim any prizes the team may win.
 The Promoters may require teams to provide proof that they are eligible to enter the competition.

-The Promoters will not accept entries that are plagiarised.
+The Promoters will not accept entries that are plagiarised or AI generated.
+The work must be original.

 The Promoters reserve all rights to disqualify teams if your conduct is contrary to the spirit or intention of the competition.